Becoming an Approved Provider

 - key personnel cannot be a disqualified individual.

-A disqualified individual is defined under section 10A-1 of the Act as someone who:
+Section 10A-1 of the Act defines a disqualified individual as someone who:

 - has been convicted of an indictable offence